The internet's love for 'very demure' content spotlights what a viral trend can mean for creators

 It all started earlier this month, when TikTok creator Jools Lebron posted a video that would soon take social media by storm.
 The hair and makeup she's wearing to work?
 Very demure.
 And paired with a vanilla perfume fragrance?
 How mindful.

 In just weeks, Lebron's words have become the latest vocabulary defining the internet this summer.
-In addition to her own viral content that continues to describe various day-to-day, arguably reserved activities with adjectives like “demure,” “mindful” and “cutesy,” several big names have also hopped on the trend.
+In addition to her own viral content that continues to describe various day-to-day, arguably reserved or modest activities with adjectives like “demure,” “mindful” and “cutesy,” several big names have also hopped on the trend across social media platforms.
 Celebrities like Jennifer Lopez and Penn Badgley have shared their own playful takes, and even the White House used the words to boast the Biden-Harris administration's recent student debt relief efforts.

 The skyrocketing fame of Lebron's “very mindful, very demure” influence also holds significance for the TikToker herself.
 Lebron, who identifies as a transgender woman, said in a post last week that she's now able to finance the rest of her transition.